SurrealPartisan/shiofaioth/README.md

 | xuo     | they (plural)                     |

 When inflected for cases, the personal pronouns take directly the corresponding article suffix.
-* Example 1: "Mie xae-bailei-duei suom.", "I dance for you."
+* Example 1: "Mie xae-bailei-duei *suom*.", "I dance for you."
-* Example 2: "Sie xae-teik-duei dein kietab xiex.", "You take the book from her."
+* Example 2: "Sie xae-teik-duei dein kietab *xiex*.", "You take the book from her."

+#### Relative pronouns
+Shiofaith has three relative pronouns.
+"Iokae" is a non-restrictive relative pronoun referring to a single noun phrase, "aokae" is its restrictive counterpart, and "miekae" refers to a whole proposition.
+They are inflected for cases.
+All relative clauses are separated with commas.
+* Example 1 (non-restrictive): "Mie xae-laik-duei dein haus muoc-ki, iokaen xae-suroit-duei duil fuosi fieme duirin.", "I like our house, which was built last year."
+* Example 2 (restrictive): "Dui moer, *aokae soe-muerairedae-fioi dain siaruc miem-ka*, soe-ecoi-paoi heil tiuraem-ien.", "The man who killed my sibling is in prison."
+* Example 3 (whole proposition):

 ### Adjectives and adverbs
 No distinction between adjectives and adverbs is made in Shiofaioth, they are one part of speech.
-Attributive adjectives come after the noun they describe, and adverbs copme after the verb or adjective they describe.
+Attributive adjectives come after the noun they describe, and adverbs come after the verb or adjective they describe.

 #### Comparison
 Comparison of adjectives and adverbs is done with words "mas" ("more"), "masit" ("most"), "les" ("less") and "lesit" ("least").
 These come after the adjective or adverb.
+The word "kuin" ("than", "like", "as") can be used in comparisons, both comparative and equative.
+* Example 1 (comparative): "ei kaofei xae-ecoi-duei *xut-les kuin* ei ticai.", "Coffee is less good than tea."
+* Example 2 (equative): "Sie xae-bailei-duei *coen kuin* mie.", "You dance as beautifully as I do."
+* Example 3 (superlative): "Mie xae-ecoi-duei *hoix-masit* muol-kesik.", "I am the tallest of us."

 ### Verbs
 All predicates in Shiofaioth have an obligatory preposition indicating mood and in the case of indicative mood also evidentiality, and an obligatory postposition indicating the voluntariness of the action.
 Tense- and aspect-like information may be indicated with non-obligatory particles, additional verbes etc.